-- Log In Automatically: Enable Remember My Password for your iFolder account if you want to log in automatically whenever the iFolder client starts.
-You can enable Remember My Password when you configure the account or by modifying the account settings later. - Whenever your password changes, automatic authentication fails gracefully the next time you attempts to log in to the iFolder account. iFolder prompts you to log in, then you can enter the new password.
-Enable Remember My Password again if desired. - Log In As Needed: Disable Remember My Password if you want to log in to an iFolder account only as needed.
+- Log In Automatically: Enable Remember password for your iFolder account if you want to log in automatically whenever the iFolder client starts.
+You can enable Remember password on this computer when you configure the account or by modifying the account settings later. - Whenever your password changes, automatic authentication fails gracefully the next time you attempt to log in to the iFolder account.
+When iFolder prompts you to log in, you can enter the new password and select the Remember password check box again if desired. - Log In As Needed: Deselect the Remember password check box if you want to log in to an iFolder account only as needed.

-To enable or disable Remember My Password for an existing iFolder account:
+To enable or disable Remember password feature for an existing iFolder account:

-- 1 Right-click the iFolder Services ii icon in the notification area, then select Accounts to open the iFolder Preferences dialog box to the Accounts tab. - 2 Select the iFolder account, then click Properties to view its setting in the Properties dialog box - 3 Click the Identity tab - 4 Select (enable) or deselect (disable) Remember My Password. - 5 Click OK for successful completion. - 6 Click OK in the iFolder Properties dialog box to save your changes and log in to the server.
+- 1 Right-click the iFolder Services ii icon in the notification area, then select Accounts to open the iFolder Preferences dialog box to the Accounts tab. - 2 Select the iFolder account, then click Properties to view its setting in the Properties dialog box. - 3 Click the Identity tab. - 4 Select (enable) or deselect (disable) Remember password. - 5 Provide the password in the Password field. - 6 Click Close for successful completion. - 7 Click Close in the iFolder Properties dialog box to save your changes and log in to the server.